prasanna7401/Securenetes/README.md

 ### Dependencies

-- This script requires you to have `kubectl` and `kops` tools installed in the machine which will run the script.
+- This script requires you to have `kubectl` and `kops` tools installed in the machine that will run the script.
-- Make sure to have the private key of nodes in particular directory so the tool can access them while using paramiko client to SSH.
+- Make sure to have the private key of nodes in the particular directory so the tool can access them while using paramiko client to SSH.
-- Configure the CLI to assume the role with permissions to access the nodes if they were hosted on cloud and assure that the state holder storages are accessible when buckets are used as `etcd` storage.
+- Configure the CLI to assume the role with permissions to access the nodes if they were hosted on the cloud and assure that the state holder storages are accessible when buckets are used as `etcd` storage.
 - Validate the cluster from CLI to make sure that the cluster is ready and accessible by running the below command,
   ```sh
   kops validate cluster